realmfikri/e-mrtd/README.md

 - **EF.CardAccess/DG14 Provisioning** during personalization so host tooling can exercise PACE/EAC awareness immediately.
 - **Chip Authentication Awareness** with DG14 parsing and secure-messaging upgrade when the card advertises CA support.
 - **Terminal Authentication Reporting** – DG14 TA metadata is surfaced and user-supplied CVCs are parsed for inspection (host-side only, no signing yet).
+- **Active Authentication Verification** – Host performs `INTERNAL AUTHENTICATE` and validates the RSA signature using the DG15 public key when requested with `--require-aa`.
 - **PACE GM Implementation** on the applet side enables full AES secure messaging once the correct secret is provided.
 - **Demo TA Certificate Generator** to mint synthetic CVCs for immediate TA inspection testing.
 - **Secure Messaging (AES + MAC)** to protect APDU exchanges.